XYOracleNetwork-v1/sdk-core-kotlin/sample/README.md

 We set the constraints to ensure that the gps location heuristic that we are adding is between the Create Origin button and the hash text view.

 Double check the app layout.
 This layout is viewable in the latest android studio.
 This should be to the right of the text editor in the preview.
-If not, you can click preview on the right navigation under Flutter Outline.
+If not, you can click preview on the right navigation under `Gradle`.

 We should be good with our views and button.
 Now let's add a location.

+### Get permission

 Before we add a location heuristic we are going to need permission from the user to access the location on a smartphone.
 We can also use this best practice if we are working on a device simulator.

 Since this is a simple application we should not spend too much time or code on permissions (if you are working to integrate XYO into a production ready app, make sure to have a more robust permission handler than what is presented here)

 This is based on the `requestPermissions` method from the `ActivityCompat` class for activity features.

+This will check permissions before the sample app runs for the first time.
+This will go in the `onCreate()` method.

 ```kotlin
 val permissions = arrayOf(android.Manifest.permission.ACCESS_FINE_LOCATION)

 ActivityCompat.requestPermissions(this, permissions, 0)
 ```

-This will check permissions before the sample app runs for the first time.
-This will go in the `onCreate()` method.

 We also need to update the android manifest xml file with the permission: